tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 `find /var/www -type f -exec sudo chmod 0664 {} \;`

-At this point, you’ve done the minimum to allow your web server to serve your web pages as you upload them.
-The next step is to configure your web server to use HTTPS (a secure version of HTTP), taking advantage of the free certificate service Let’s Encrypt.
+At this point, you've done the minimum to allow your web server to serve your web pages as you upload them.
+The next step is to configure your web server to use HTTPS (a secure version of HTTP), taking advantage of the free certificate service Let's Encrypt.

 ## Encrypt the Connection with Certificate Automation: Let's Encrypt with Certbot on Amazon Linux 2

-Let’s Encrypt is a service which provides free SSL/TLS certificates, making it relatively easy to enable HTTPS on your web server.
-If you’d like to learn more, visit [https://letsencrypt.org/about/](https://letsencrypt.org/about/).
+Let's Encrypt is a service which provides free SSL/TLS certificates, making it relatively easy to enable HTTPS on your web server.
+If you'd like to learn more, visit [https://letsencrypt.org/about/](https://letsencrypt.org/about/).

-As in previous steps, we’ll skip most of the explanation around the commands you’ll need to execute.
+As in previous steps, we'll skip most of the explanation around the commands you'll need to execute.

 #### Add Certbot